sbbozza/ionic_projects/README.md

 # ionic_projects
 Developing software with ionic 2 framework

+Required installed nodejs.
+Because we will use: AgularJS, Cordova, Ionic and other dependencies.